GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/singleFracCompression/Example.rst

 **Input file**

-Everything required is contained within two GEOSX input files and one mesh file located at:
+Everything required is contained within two GEOS input files and one mesh file located at:

 .. code-block:: console